 Teacher Induction program focused on supporting new career teachers and new-to-district teachers.
-Its goal is to build a workforce of effective teachers who are able to teach in a way that addresses various students needs and prepare them for the future career.
+Its goal is to build a workforce of effective teachers who are able to teach in a way that addresses various students' needs and prepare them for the future career.

 This two-year program is guided by the logic model that describes activities and anticipated outcomes for new teachers in terms of their performance and perceptions. esults from the program evaluation are used for future professional learning of new teachers and improvement of programs itself.

 Teacher Induction program starts with the New Hire Academy.
-This year Academy will be held on August 9 and 10 and the topics will include district overview, building familiarity with curriculum standards at the appropriate grade level and content area, classroom management strategies, meeting the needs of diverse student populations, and other topics designed to prepare the beginning professional for a successful year of teaching.
+This year Academy will be held on August 5, 8, and 9 and the topics will include district overview, building familiarity with curriculum standards at the appropriate grade level and content area, classroom management strategies, meeting the needs of diverse student populations, and other topics designed to prepare the beginning professional for a successful year of teaching.
 Additionally, new hires will meet district instructional coaches and mentors with whom they will continue to work throughout the entire first year.

 Staff supporting new teachers: